lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 * `counter` SHALL be the fixed 32-bit value `0x00000001` which is placed here solely for the purposes of compliance with [SP.800-56Cr2].
 * `tradSS` is the shared secret from the traditional component (elliptic curve or RSA).
 * `mlkemSS` is the shared secret from the ML-KEM componont.
 * `tradCT` is the ciphertext from the traditional component (elliptic curve or RSA).
+This MUST be the raw value of the ciphertext without the DER OCTET STRING wrapping.
+The intention is to maximize implementation reuse with other protocols that are not ASN.1-based.
 * `tradPK` is the public key of the traditional component (elliptic curve or RSA).
+This MUST be the raw value of the SubjectPublicKeyInfo.publicKey without the DER OCTET STRING wrapping.
+The intention is to maximize implementation reuse with other protocols that are not ASN.1-based.
 * `domSep` SHALL be the DER encoded value of the object identifier of the composite KEM algorithm as listed in {{sec-domain}}.
 * `||` represents concatenation.